 Estate weddings can be beautiful, unique, and a breath of fresh-air from your ordinary ballroom wedding.
 Be it an ocean-view mansion, the rolling hills of a ranch, or a winery villa, estate weddings have the potential to be the setting for the wedding of your dreams.
-Estate weddings come with a number of advantages, such as bringing in your own alcohol and avoiding hotel-priced bar packages; however, there are hidden fees and challenges behind property.
+Estate weddings come with a number of advantages, such as bringing in your own alcohol and avoiding hotel-priced bar packages; however, there are hidden fees and challenges behind this type of venue and property.

-Check out the obstacles and benefits of an estate wedding before making your final decision for the big day!
+To learn more about the obstacles and benefits of an estate wedding, read these tips from Tessa Brand of Tessa Lyn Events before making your final decision for the big day!

 Many estates in residential areas enforce an early music curfew – often your amplified music will have to be shut off by 10PM.
 This means ending the party early or relocating to a location for an after-party.
 Keep in mind, in summer, the sun can set as late as 8PM, leaving you with only a couple hours of true party time before curfew.
 Always ask your venue for the music curfew before you book, and keep in mind, these are rules that are strictly enforced.